thisispalash/zora-wavehack/README.md

 Please see the [specific markdown](./waves/wave03.md) for more details.

 ## :bar_chart: Wave 4 ( -> 05/18)
-> Leaderboards
+> Profiles

-In this wave, the focus will be on integrating a leaderboard and trading within the platform.
-An additional goal this wave may also be to add profile views within the platform.
+The focus of this wave is to make the profiles section of the platform, a leaderboard for reader Coins, and maybe pair Coins with USDC and a Coinbase onramp

+Please see the [specific markdown](./waves/wave04.md) for more details.

 ## :robot: Wave 5 ( -> 06/01)
 > Ngram explorations